-Virtually every restaurant needs a system to collect payments and track sales.
+Virtually every restaurant needs a table management system to collect payments and track sales.
 Restaurant point-of-sale (POS) systems are robust tools and have a wide range of features that make them all the more worthwhile.

 Some POS systems are digital (using an app and internet-enabled device), allowing you, your team, or your customers to input a payment method from anywhere in the world.